thehrlein/Artista/README.md

 **Important:** To run this application, you have to set up your personal [LastFm - API Key ](https://www.last.fm/api/authentication) and write it into 'gradle.properties'

+This is a sample where I tried dependency injection via dagger, koin and kodein (check branches)

 ## Features:
 - Search for artists
 - List artists top albums